-- Classify using $\arg \max g_k$ - Those three methods rely on a similar heuristic: the probabilistic point of view!
+- Classify using $\arg \max g_k$ - Those three methods rely on a similar heuristic: the probabilistic point of view! - Focus on classification, but similar methods for regression: Gaussian Regression, k Nearest Neighbors, Gaussian Processes. . .

 • The best solution f^ (which is independent of \mathcal{D}n) is